silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 # Versioning

-Database content in SilverStripe can be "staged" before its publication, as well as tracking all changes through the lifetime of a database record.
+Database content in SilverStripe can be "staged" before its publication, as well as track all changes through the lifetime of a database record.

 It is most commonly applied to pages in the CMS (the `SiteTree` class).
 Draft content edited in the CMS can be different